 - Wait, so what was the shadow-thing that has Alicia captured in the game over sequence?
 It looks different than the Demon Lord, whose overworld sprite is far more gargoyle-y.

-- Did you even meet Odio in the final chapter, he looks exactly like the shadowy figure in the game over in the Medieval Chapter.
+- Did you even meet Odio in the final chapter?
+He looks exactly like the shadowy figure in the game over in the Medieval Chapter.
 That is Odio's true form.
 Straybow transformed when Orsted was killed in battle in that scenario and the result from the transformation warped Straybow's mind further than he could comprehend, completely obliterating his consciousness.
-Odio probably thought Orsted was a far better host to inhabit and pitted both of them against each other, in other words, Odio placed a fragment of his own consciousness into Orsted and another into Straybow.
+Odio probably thought Oersted was a far better host to inhabit and pitted both of them against each other; in other words, Odio placed a fragment of his own consciousness into Orsted and another into Straybow.

 - This WMG does make sense a lot.
 Even before Oersted decided to become the Demon King, the statues of Odio's incarnations are still there, so someone must've prepared it before Oersted came.
 Also in regards of Straybow, notice that one of the things he said when he revealed himself to Oersted was "My emotions suddenly exploded!".
 I think that was part of the true Demon King's plan, when Straybow read the encryption about the Demon King, that was when he struck and 'brainwashed' Straybow into eventually setting up Oersted's downfall.
 In other words, Straybow is just as much a victim as Oersted.
 The sad thing, Oersted probably never knew nor cared.

 Orsted is an Apostle and the demon statue was one of the Godhand in disguise

 Oersted/Odio is The Operator/SlendermanJust listen to that static sound during his chapter, especially when he finds Alicia.